-If you were wondering how to store your High Grade Aid when you’re not smoking it, then think no more!
-With only a few minutes of your time and some things that you’re more than likely to have around your house, or that are readily obtainable for a small price, you can keep your cannabis fresh and funky for days on days to come with these easy solutions.
+If you were wondering how to store your flowers when you’re not smoking it, then think no more!
+With only a few minutes of your time and some things that you likely to have around your house, you can keep your cannabis fresh and funky for days.
+We also share solutions that are readily obtainable for a small price.

-At the top of my list for ease of access, modest discretion, and overall price and satisfaction, the age old Mason stash jar takes the cake for by far the most versatile storage container for your green, or purple.
-Mason Jars can be fount at just about any Supermarket, however they’re most definitely available at Walmart, Amazon, and the like for about a dollar or so a jar, and in singles or packs of 12, depending on where you get them from.
+At the top of my list for ease of access, modest discretion, and overall price and satisfaction is the age-old Mason stash jar.
+It takes the cake for by far the most versatile storage container for your green or purple.
+You can find Mason Jars at just about any Supermarket.
+You can store your flowers for about a dollar or so for a jar.
 Do some shopping around for what works best for you but expect to spend no more than $15 bucks on quite a few jars.

 Make sure you get wide mouth mason jars with the screw top lids.
-In my experience, the latch lid type Mason Jars are OK for storage, but they poke out of pockets and can quite easily open up in a backpack when you’re on the go.
-Screw top Mason Jars are airtight in nature from a rubber seal in their 2 piece lid, perfect for storing your cannabis for long term use.
+In my experience, the latch lid type Mason Jars are OK for storage.
+But they can poke out of pockets and can quite easily open up in a backpack when you’re on the go.
+Screw top Mason Jars are airtight from a rubber seal in their two-piece lid, perfect to store your flowers for long term use.

 Always store your stash jars in a cool dark place.
 Closets, drawers, and under that side of the bed you keep your bong next too, are all great places to stash your stash.
-For long term storage consider burping your jars once a week, or once a month, depending on how long you plan on storing it by opening it, and giving your buds a little churn.
-This ensures fresh air to come in contact with your cannabis as it chills, allowing it to ferment in a new wave of its own dank.
+For the long term, consider burping your jars once a week, or once a month, by opening it and giving your buds a little churn.
+This ensures fresh air to come in contact with your cannabis as it chills, allowing it to ferment in a new wave of its dank.
 Adding an optional Boveda 62 pack will help keep your buds danknasty.

-Number 2 on the list is this awesome stainless steel container called the CVault.
-A two piece product, the CVault has an airtight locking mechanism that is engaged on 3 sides for 360 degree coverage, a slot for a Boveda pack in the lid, and an entirely opaque design, making them a proper choice for quality cannabis storage.
+Number 2 on the list to store your flowers is this awesome stainless steel container called the CVault.
+A two-piece product, the CVault has an airtight locking mechanism that is engaged on three sides for 360-degree coverage.
+A slot for a Boveda pack in the lid and an entirely opaque design is making them a proper choice for quality cannabis storage.
 CVaults start at $18 bucks and work their way up depending on your solution size.

-Slap a Boveda pack in the lid’s build in top compartment, and you have a sure free way to keep those buds as crisp and sticky as when you got them.
-With any storage of cannabis, keep your CVault in a nice cool environment, and make sure you snap up all them lids to keep your Vault air tight!
+Slap a Boveda pack in the lid’s build-in top compartment, and you have a sure free way to keep those buds as crisp and sticky as when you got them.
+With any storage of cannabis, keep your CVault in a nice cool environment, and make sure you snap up all the lids to keep your Vault airtight!

 Solution #3 : Medtainers

-Although they don’t hold nearly as much goodies as #1 and #2 do, the Medtainer is a cheeky little storage container for the patient on the go, or who doesn’t want to tote around a huge stash.
-In a compact yet airtight 3 piece design, Medtainers are equip’t with a built in grinder and cache to store your nugs, or ground up flowers, and made from very durable and opaque plastic that comes in a variety of colours and flavours to suit your individual taste.
+Although they don’t hold nearly as many goodies as #1 and #2 do, the Medtainer is a cheeky little storage container to store your flower on the go.
+In a compact yet airtight three-piece design, Medtainers are equipped with a built-in grinder and cache to store your nugs or ground-up flowers.
+The very durable and opaque plastic comes in a variety of colours and flavours to suit your taste.

-Medtainers are your all in one product for cannabis storage, and discretion on the go; for roughly $16 bucks you can pick one of these up and break it in.
-You can easily stuff an 1/8 oz or so if you tried, although I’d recommend playing around with what works best for you.
+Medtainers are your all in one product for cannabis storage and discretion on the go.
+For roughly $16 bucks you can pick one of these up and break it in.
+You can easily stuff a 1/8 oz or so if you tried, although I’d recommend playing around with what works best for you.
 For people who roll joints, keep your medicine in a Medtainer, and all you’ll ever need to carry is a bill to roll over, and some papers to get your roll on.

-When I’m not needing an abundance of flowers, or if I need to travel light, but still have easy access to my medicine, this is my go to storage container outside of my first two picks, which happen to serve as the companion to the Medtainer; just refill from your main storage container and have a more portable option that doubles as a tool to break up your flowers and get the job done efficiently.
+When I do not need an abundance of flowers, or if I need to travel light, this is my go-to storage container outside of my first two picks.
+They serve as the companion to the Medtainer.
+Just refill from your primary storage container and have a more portable option that doubles as a tool to break up your flowers and get the job done efficiently.